siobhain/ccdshop/README.md

 ### About

 Memory Lane Jewellery is a fictional online jewellery store selling handmade jewellery.
 All pieces are designed and carefully crafted by master goldsmith Siobhain.
 She has created a range of jewellery that can be of sentimental & nostalgic value to whomever wears it.
-Each is designed to help create precious memories,  mark milestones & is made from highest quality precious metals for you to enjoy over a lifetime & cherish into the future as a family heirloom.
+Each is designed to help create precious memories,  mark milestones & is made from highest quality precious metals for you to enjoy over a lifetime & cherish into the future #### Product Pricing
+It is a strategic business decision to opt for whole number pricing in order to maintain the feeling of exclusivity and quality in the goods.
+It is thought the discerening customer would not fall for the charm pricing of say €49.99.as a family heirloom.

 ### B2C